 Delete The Software Update

-If you hard reset your iPhone but it still gets stuck on Update Requested, go to Settings -> General -> iPhone Storage and delete the iOS update from your iPhone.
-The update will appear on this menu as the version of the software update.
+If you hard reset your iPhone but it still gets stuck on Update Requested, go to Settings -> General -> iPhone Storage and and see if you can delete the iOS update from your iPhone.

 Tap on the software update, then tap Delete Update.
 Afterwards, head back to Settings -> General -> Software Update and try to download and install the update again.

-If the software update doesn’t appear here, it didn’t get downloaded yet, so you can also head to Settings -> General -> Software Update and try to download the update again.
+If the software update doesn’t appear here, it didn’t get downloaded yet, so there’s nothing to delete.

 Update Requested & Delivered!